BW Epic Kosan: Very strong margins lead to record results | Hellenic Shipping News Worldwide

 BW Epic Kosan: Very strong margins lead to record results

-BW Epic Kosan posted very solid 1Q22 report this morning.
-Although revenues lagged QoQ (not comparable YoY as 1Q21 was with BW Kosan not included), very strong margins brought the operating metrics to the record levels as well as the bottom line.
+BW Epic Kosan posted very solid 1Q22 report on Tuesday.
+Although revenues lagged QoQ (not comparable YoY as 1Q21 BW Kosan was not included), very strong margins brought the operating metrics and the bottom line to the record levels.
 Dividend of USD 0.028219/sh was proposed.
 The fundamentals are promising with the LPG seaborne trade growth still surpassing the anticipated fleet growth, but the uncertainty in the market due to Ukraine and Covid-lockdowns remains.
+With little changes to our estimates, we reiterate Buy recommendation at an unchanged NOK 25/sh Target Price.

 Very strong margins brought operating metrics to record levels

-BW Epic Kosan posted its 1Q22 results this morning.
-The revenues came in at USD 90.6m (USD 95.9m expected by us).
-However, the margins surprised on the better end – despite communicating on being not immune to global inflation and having Covid-19 related OPEX increase, let alone the increasing global commodity prices and energy costs, the company managed to report very strong operating metrics.
+BW Epic Kosan posted its 1Q22 results on Tuesday.
+The revenues came in at USD 90.6m (USD 95.9m expected by us) as the LPG worldwide trade remained robust towards the Russia-Ukraine conflict, high energy and feedstock prices and supply disruptions.
+China, India, Japan and South Korea remained the main demand drivers and as BWEK operates rather markedly in Asian territories this should be treated very positively.
+More importantly, the reported margins surprised on the better end – despite communicating on being not immune to global inflation and having Covid-19 related OPEX increase, let alone the increasing global commodity prices and energy costs, the company managed to report very strong operating metrics.
 EBITDA came in at USD 33.3m (USD 26.1m expected) and EBIT at USD 14.2m (USD 10.8m expected).
 The bottom line of USD 9.1m closed the record-high quarterly results.

 Outlook remains promising, but the uncertainty towards Ukraine and Covid-19 remains